ucsd-ml-arts/ml-art-final-ohjay/README.md

 ### [1] Voxel object generation

 - I generate objects for five classes of objects (car, chair, desk, gun, and sofa).
 - Why voxels?
-It helps with layout generation.
-You can easily describe a set of voxel objects by a 2D top-down grid.
+They lend well to layout generation, seeing as you can easily describe a set of voxel objects using a 2D top-down grid.
+Also, voxels look artificial, which contributes to the theme of creation.

 ### [2] Voxel/mesh conversion

 - I convert voxel objects to `.obj` files in order to reduce the number of meshes that Panda3D has to deal with (on the premise that I don't want to write a voxel engine).
-- Unfortunately, the converted meshes are degenerate, and even a slew of online remeshing/repair software has failed to fix them to the point where many standard geometry processing operations (e.g. geodesic distances, harmonic map parameterizations) will actually work properly.
+- Unfortunately, the converted meshes are degenerate, and even a slew of online remeshing/repair software has failed to fix them to the point where many common geometry processing operations (e.g. geodesic distances, harmonic map parameterizations) will actually work properly.

 ### [3] Mesh stylization